 Medicare Part C offers health plan options run by Medicare-approved private insurance companies.
 Medicare Advantage Plans are a way to get the benefits and services covered under Part A and Part B. Most Medicare Advantage Plans cover Medicare prescription drug coverage (Part D).
 Some Medicare Advantage Plans may include extra benefits for an extra cost.

 Medicare supplements are offered by private insurance companies separate from Medicare.
-Normally, Medicare will be billed first and your supplemental plan will be billed second.
-Supplemental plans pay your 20% cost sharing of Medicare approved charges and some plans will pay the additional charges up to 15% over approved charges.
+Typically, Medicare will be billed first and supplemental plans would be billed secondary.
+Supplemental plans can pay 20% cost sharing of Medicare Part B approved charges and some plans will pay the additional charges up to 15% over approved charges.